calebdow/open-sdg/docs/deployment.md

 ## Hosting providers

 Once the platform has been built, it simply needs to be uploaded to a hosting provider.
-Github's free "Github Pages" offering is the easiest host to use, since it only requires committing the built files to a certain Git branch.
-This documentation will assume the use of Github Pages as a host.
+GitHub's free "GitHub Pages" offering is the easiest host to use, since it only requires committing the built files to a certain Git branch.
+This documentation will assume the use of GitHub Pages as a host.

-However, alternatives are easy - after all, it's merely uploading files.
+However, alternatives are easy — after all, it's merely uploading files.

 ## Staging vs Production

 It is helpful to have both a "staging" and "production" version of the site, in order to preview changes (staging) before they are presented to the public (production).
-If using Github Pages as a host, the simplest way to do this to create a second Github account specifically for the purpose of hosting the production site.
+If using GitHub Pages as a host, the simplest way to do this to create a second GitHub account specifically for the purpose of hosting the production site.

 ## Deployment overview for the two repositories